ChaitanyaDawande/Gradient-Descent-Implementation/README.md

 # Gradient-Descent-Implementation

-This code is a gradient descent implementation in Python from scratch for three datasets.
+This code is a gradient descent implementation in Python from scratch.